 3. They get upset when you say “no.”

 4. Speaking of no, that is the answer to every question you ask them.

-6. You have full on conversations (you may not know all they are saying but love how animated they are while saying it).
+6. You have full-on conversations.
+(You may not know all of what they’re saying, but you love how animated they are while saying it).